Adopted by Resolution of Council on 19 April 2022. For Review April 2024.

-The Sports Hall of Fame Advisory Committee will investigate the concept of a Sports Hall of Fame for the Greater Shepparton region and advise Council of their findings.
+The Sports Hall of Fame Advisory Committee will oversee the Sports Hall of Fame for the Greater Shepparton region, recommend inductees to Council and celebrate their achievements through an official induction ceremony.

 The objective of the Greater Shepparton Sports Hall of Fame is to preserve, celebrate and showcase the history and heritage of sports excellence and achievement of Greater Shepparton residents.